lbechberger/ConceptualSpaces/README.md

 ## About

-Our implementation uses Python 2.7.
-Currently, our code has the following dependencies (outside of the standard library): scipy, matplotlib, Shapely.
+Our implementation uses Python 2.7 up to version 1.2 and Python 3.6 in version 1.3 (forthcoming).
+The migration to Python 3 has been kindly provided by [Marius Pol](https://github.com/marius-pol).
+Currently, our code has the following dependencies: numpy, scipy, matplotlib, Shapely, statsmodels, numdifftools.
 You should be able to install them by executing `pip install -r requirements.txt`.
+Alternatively, you can use the script `install_environment.sh` to create a conda environment called `CSpy3` using miniconda which should contain all necessary dependencies for running the code.
 If you have trouble getting scipy to work, please refer to the [official scipy website](https://www.scipy.org/install.html) for further assistance.
 Same holds for [matplotlib](https://matplotlib.org/users/installing.html).

+In general, the individual code files should be run from their respective directory in order to make sure that all imports work as expected.
+The folder `conceptual_spaces/demo/` contains two example spaces which will be used in our overview below.

 ## Overview